-One of the most important travel accessories you should always travel with—regardless of your destination—is a good pair of shades.
+One of the most important travel accessories you should pack — regardless of your destination — is a good pair of shades.

 But what exactly does a “good” pair mean?
 First of all, you'll need sunglasses that block harmful UV-A and UV-B rays.
 It’s important to know that not all polarized shades have UV protection: Polarized lenses will shield your eyes from the sun’s glare, which is great, but that has nothing to do with UV protection.

-Opt for sunglasses that are comfortable and appropriate for where you're going: Make sure the frame is not too tight but instead comfortably snug.
+Opt for sunglasses that are comfortable and appropriate for where you're going, too: Make sure the frame is not too tight but instead comfortably snug.
 You don’t want to be running after your sunglasses in case of sudden high winds.

 Of course, design is important, too.
 Thankfully, there are many quality options on the market that you won’t have to search long to find a pair that looks cool and protects your eyes.
 Investing in a classic style, like the aviator or the wayfarer, is always a good idea.
 Opting for a statement pair with mirrored lenses and a bold colored frame, on the other hand, is a great way to add some fun to your travel outfits.